Illinois woman gets 75 years for murder of boyfriend's son, 4; judge calls her 'horrible pseudo-parent'

 That morning an hour after Tate’s 7-year-old brother left for school, Jett called 911.
 Tate was unresponsive when he arrived at the hospital and two days later, he was pronounced brain dead and was taken off life support, according to the Peoria Journal Star.

-Tate died Feb.
+Tate died on Feb.
 18, 2020.
 He had 260 bruises, contusions and abrasions at the time of his death, according to his autopsy, the Journal Star reported.

 Prosecutors said she beat him to death.
 Jett claims he slipped and fell.
 She maintains her innocence.